ClaasBeger/SpikeDecoder/README.md

 config = model.SDconfig(30, 128, encodingType='learned', position_encoding_strategy='static', tok_embed_dim=90, heads=5, blocks=20, timesteps=4, device=device, dictionary=reader.createDictionary("literature/leo tolstoy - war and peace.txt", prune_level=6))
 decoder = model.SpikingDecoderModel(config, dim_hid=16)
 train_dataset = wordDataset('literature/leo tolstoy - war and peace.txt', 'train', inputLength=128, fullLength=0, seed=7070, reader=reader)
 test_dataset = wordDataset('literature/leo tolstoy - war and peace.txt', 'test', inputLength=256,  fullLength=0, seed=7070, reader=reader)
 trainer = Trainer(config, decoder, lr=0.001, train_dataset=train_dataset, test_dataset=test_dataset, batch_size=32, checkPointRate=3, epochs=10, save_model=True, num_workers=8)
 trainer.train()
 ```

-In order to enable the GridSearch, subclass the NeuralNetClassifier get_loss method, with the following content:

-Use examples liberally, and show the expected output if you can.
-It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.
+This will launch a corresponding training process.
+Of course, there is a multitude of other parameters which you can specify, which you can further investigate in the model signature documentation.
+The training process may also take longer than what you are used to in ANN training, so the hyperparameters might need some tailoring.

 ## Support
 Tell people where they can go to for help.
 It can be any combination of an issue tracker, a chat room, an email address, etc.